day8/re-frame/docs/dominoes-30k.md

 of `effect`, and the value for that key supplies further details.
 The map returned by `h` only has one key, `:db`, so it is specifying only one effect.

+!!! note "Keys in the returned map"
+    The effect map can take any set of key-value pairs due to backwards compatibility, but the currect best practice is to only return `:db` and/or `:fx`.
+The text of this walkthrough has been updated but the infographics still rely on the old behavior.

 On startup, a re-frame app can register `effects handlers` using `reg-fx`.
 For example, the effect handler function for the `:db` effect could be registered like this:
 ```clj